WangWuxiucheng/wangwuxiucheng.github.io/index.md

 [//]: # (This project is a slight customization based off of some great work by NC State University Libraries

-I am a Ph.D. candidate at the [Laboratory for Advanced Integrated Circuits and Systems](https://www.hajim.rochester.edu/ece/sites/laics/research-projects/), University of Rochester, NY, USA.
+I am a Ph.D. candidate in the [Laboratory for Advanced Integrated Circuits and Systems (LAICS)](https://www.hajim.rochester.edu/ece/sites/laics/research-projects/) at the University of Rochester, NY, USA.
 Supervisor: [Prof. Hui Wu](https://www.hajim.rochester.edu/ece/people/faculty/wu_hui/index.html).

-My research focuses on optoelectronics and silicon photonics, particularly in optical phased array (OPA).
-My work include a broad spectrum of studies, such as **photonic integrated device/circuit design**, **electronic peripheral design**, **circuit and system level control, automation and optimization**, and **free-space optical communication**.
+My research focuses on optoelectronics and silicon photonics, particularly in Optical Phased Array (OPA).
+My studies span a broad spectrum including **silicon photonic integrated optical phased array and its peripheral electronics**, **circuit & system level control, automation and optimization for OPA**, and **OPA free-space optical communication**.
 My research contributions have been recognized and presented at world-renowned, peer-reviewed conferences and journals such as CLEO, IPC, GFP, and OE.

 *<span style="color:red">I am actively seeking full-time technical roles in industry.
 Please feel free to reach out if you have opportunities or would like to connect!</span>*